Nasfame/decenter.ai/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/GamerHub/GamerHub.git`
+1. Clone the repository: `git clone
 2. Install the dependencies: `npm install`

 ## Usage

 1. Run the development server: `npm run dev`
-2. Access GamerHub in your web browser: `http://localhost:3000`
+2. Access DeCenter AI in your web browser: `http://localhost:3000`

 ## Overview
-GamerHub is a gaming platform that brings together web2 and web3 games in one place.
-It allows gamers to access and play a wide range of games, metaverses, guilds, and NFTs.
-With a focus on ownership and profitability, GamerHub enables players to earn rewards while playing games.
-It provides a user-friendly interface with features like user and game dashboards, gamer profiles, and subscription systems.
-GamerHub aims to create a seamless and immersive gaming experience for gamers of all kinds.
-The platform can be accessed through the web, a mobile application or a PC launcher with flexible subscrition plans for users with multiple devices.
+DeCenter AI functions as a PaaS infrastructure, empowering machine learning engineers to expedite and make the training of AI models more cost-effective through decentralized parallel training methods.

+The core objective of DeCenter AI is to democratize and decentralize AI model training.
+By offering a distributed training platform, it allows data scientists, machine learning engineers, researchers, and AI specialists to collaboratively contribute to the training of AI models.

+Structured around a distributed parallel training mechanism, DeCenter AI has been designed to facilitate the training of various ML and DL models in a significantly reduced time frame and cost compared to the current norms.

+Our platform incorporates a built-in incentive system, fueled by DCEN Tokens.
+This system not only rewards contributors and participants but also encourages them to undertake tasks such as reviewing, testing, and rating AI models.

-## Features
+### Features

 - Intuitive AI model deployment UI
 - Customizable node configuration
 - Private decentralized infrastructure
 - Scheduled model training

+ ### Target Customers
+- Machine learning engineers and data scientists
+- Businesses and enterprises
+- Tech start-ups and scale-ups

+ ### Benefits
+- Rapid iteration
+- Cost effective
+- Seamless deployment
+- Automated resource management

 ## Hackathon
-For the hackthon, we built the MVP for GamerHub. this includes the website, landing pages, wallet connection using particle network,sign-up and sign-in systems, subscription systems, user dashboard, game dashboard, user profile and user reward systems.
-We also worked on the Pitch deck, Tokenomics, Go-to-market strategy, product pricing, token economy/usecase, market size/oppourtuity, competitive analysis and advantage among others.
+For the hackathon, we built the PoC for project which is a distributed parallel training platform leveraging hyperledger fabric to train a single type of ML model.
+We also worked on the website, waitlist for erly access to generate EOI, Pitch deck, Customer profiles, Demo videos, Tokenomics, Go-to-market strategy, product pricing, token economy/usecase, market research, competitive analysis and advantage among others.

 ### Website
 - A visually appealing landing page that introduces the DeCenter project and its value proposition.
 - Briefly explains the benefits of decentralized AI model training and its impact on reducing time and costs.
 ![Decenter Ai Website](https://github.com/Web3Mustketeers/decenter.ai/assets/131058062/48e6afa6-4989-4023-8892-226e1462bdd8)

 ### Sign-up and Sign-in